luisflarota/luisflarota.github.io/_posts/2019-3-21-Blasting.md

 <h2 id = "s2"> 1.
 The Problem </h2>

-When analyzing a blasting design in an open pit mining operation, we usually find explosives data saved in excel sheets that needed to be copied and pasted in a report format and then looked up.
+When analyzing a blasting design in an open pit mining operation, we usually find explosives data saved in excel sheets that needed to be copied and pasted into a report format and then looked up.
-{% include table.html img1="/images/dact/db.png" description1="Process of doing a weekly/monthly report" %}
+{% include table.html img1="/images/dact/db.png" description1="Row explosives data" %}

-This raw data is often used for blasting engineers to predict how fragmented the rock will be after blasted - this is based on computing some equations, i.e., Kuz Ram model.
+This row data is often used by blasting engineers to predict how fragmented the rock will be after being blasted - this is based on computing some equations, i.e., Kuz Ram model.
 It is most likely to find this analysis in Excel files such as the following, where engineers will need to look up the explosives properties in another table and then find the best blasting parameters.
-{% include table.html img1="/images/dact/db2.png" description1="Process of doing a weekly/monthly report" %}
+{% include table.html img1="/images/dact/db2.png" description1="Report in an Excel file format" %}

 So<ins> how can we keep the source data for a blasting design and also their corresponding computations?</ins>